 Pants/Shorts.
-Only trouser-style khaki, navy or black pants/shorts are to be worn.
+Only chino-style khaki, navy or black pants/shorts are to be worn.
 Boys pants must have no outside pockets such as found on jeans.
 Trousers are to be worn at least ankle length but not touching the ground.
 The hem must not be frayed or ripped.
 It is not permissible to cut the leg seam.
 Pants and shorts must be worn at the waist, not at the hip.
 Boys may not wear girls' articles of clothing and girls may not wear boys' articles of clothing.
 No cargo pants or shorts are allowed.
-The khaki pinstripe short from California Clothing is permissible.
+All shorts must have a minimum inseam of 7 inches for both boys and girls.
 Leggings are not allowed to be worn as pants.